sanjaymummana/HUFFMAN-CODING-PROJECT-IN-PYTHON/README.md

 f)Construct encoded text
 g)Implementation of padding
 h)We have to return that binary file as an output
 DECOMPRESSION PART
+a)Decompress
-a)Remove padding
+b)Remove padding
-b)Decoding of text
+c)Decoding of text
 Final code testing